techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 ]
 ```

 If you rerun your Django project now (`python manage.py runserver`), you will have access only to the [http://127.0.0.1:8000/api/public/](http://127.0.0.1:8000/api/public/) URL.
-The other one, the `/api/private/`, will need a JWT to be accessed.
+The other one (`/api/private/`) will need an access token to be accessed.

 ### Enabling CORS on Django